91ajames/Discord-Silent-Install-OOBE/README.md

 - REG FILE IMPORTS (PowerISO & ClassicShell)

-- Classic Shell Part 1 - .reg file added to Registry
+- Classic Shell Part 1 - .reg file added to Registry (Might want to add this after discord, for Sort Name to be achieved in Start Menu)

 - Classic Shell Part 2 - to import the XML restore cmd line.
+(Might want to add this after discord, for Sort Name to be achieved in Start Menu)

 - Discord Install and waits for installation complete and waits for the folder and shortcut.lnc to show up in StartMenu.